wangtian1905/Fortran-code-for-Br2-bond-breaking-SCTS-simulations/demo_results/readme.md

-This folder contains the example simulation results from the Br2 ground molecule ionization and the Br2 BBS ionization cases.
-The orginal output results written in .txt files, and their coutour plots in figures are both shown.
+- This folder contains the example simulation results from the Br2 ground molecule ionization and the Br2 BBS ionization cases.
+The orginal output results written in .txt files, and their coutour plots in figures are both shown. <br>
-In addition, the results of normalized differential (ND) plot analysis are shown in the subfolder.
+- In addition, the results of normalized differential (ND) plot analysis are shown in the ND plot analysis subfolder. <br>
+- Note: all raw result data are compressed to .7z files, please decompress them to see. <br>